INTERNSHIPS & GENERAL VISITING:

 Interns participate, as non-members, in all aspects of the community for the length of their stay.
 This includes our meetings and consensus decision making process, cooking meals, spending time with children and creative problem solving for projects.
 We expect interns to be open to dialoguing about what they say or do as a part of the group.
 Our community norms align with feminism, egalitarianism, hospitality and nonviolence.
 Interns often become part of our extended family of friends.

-Because of the community’s restructuring, your workflow will look differently each day.
+Your workflow will look differently each day.
 You will be expected to participate in community work parties and garden work parties and will be expected to take some childcare shifts.
 Other days you might jump into whatever the need or interest is at the moment.

 Much of the learning and mentoring occurs while doing.
 Self motivation, good communication and the ability to work independently some of the time are keys to a good intern experience.